charliecalvert/CloudNotes/Assignments/React/ReactProps.md

 We will learn a bit about React props by continuing to expand the [rest-basics][restb], [ReactBasics][rb] and [ReactMicroServices][rms] programs.
 We will try to understand properties, and to see how they can be passed from one component to another.

-In this assignment we are trying to create something that looks a bit like this:
+In this assignment we are trying to create something that looks a bit, but not very much, like this:

 ![React Props UI](https://s3.amazonaws.com/bucket01.elvenware.com/images/ReactPropsUi.png)